Ao1Pointblank/Freetube-Nightly-Downloader/README.md

 `--auto-download`        Automatically download the artifact if only one result is found.
 It will not allow the same version to be downloaded again.

+`--force`                Prevents --auto-download from blocking the same file from downloading again

 `--output <directory>`   Specify the directory where the downloaded file will be saved.

 `--help`                 Display this help information